ARCHETYPE Intraocular pressure (openEHR-EHR-OBSERVATION.intraocular_pressure.v0)

 Eye examinedEye examined: Identification of the eye under examination.

-PressurePressure: Measured intraocular pressure, using the method described in the 'Method' element.
+PressurePressure: Intraocular pressure, as measured by the type of tonometry described in the 'Tonometry type' element.

-For devices that output multiple pressure values based on one measurement, this element is used for the uncorrected output.
-Use the 'Corrected Pressure' and 'Correction type' elements for outputs that have taken more variable such as corneal parameters into consideration.
+For devices that only output one pressure value per measurement, this element is used.
+For devices that output multiple pressure values per measurement, this element is used for the output that did not undergo a correction step or is correlated with an uncorrected method by design.
+Use the 'Corrected pressure' and 'Correction type' elements for outputs that have been corrected for factors such as corneal thickness or biomechanics.

 Property: Pressure